 If you don't see the answers to your questions below, then drop

 us an email and we'll see if we

 Imagine yourself getting married on a beach at sunset with a fragrant breeze wafting over you, or exchanging your vows in a tropical garden.
 These are some of the most popular choices of ceremonies abroad, and they can be very easy to arrange, especially if you choose the right wedding planner to do all the hard work for you!

 The average cost of a traditional wedding in the UK is close to £20000, whereas couples who choose to get married abroad spend an average of £6500 on a combined wedding and honeymoon.

-Not a all, if you are looking on this site then you are already an independent person who is probably use to booking travel yourself.
+Not at all, if you are looking on this site then you are already an independent person who is probably used to booking travel yourself.
 Once you have chosen your wedding planner they will take care of all the wedding details, leaving you to arrange your travel details and your honeymoon exactly the way you want.

 Most overseas weddings are legal in the UK, although you should always double check with the Foreign and Commonwealth Office to be sure.
-Generally if a wedding is legal in the country in which it was held then it should be legal in the UK.
+Generally, if a wedding has taken place legally in the country in which it was held then it will be recognised as legal in the UK.